-- Discharge/dismissal note: Following termination with your patient, corresponding with your final session, your discharge note will include a summary of the treatment provided, level of progress achieved through the treatment plan, reason for termination and your recovery plan recommendations.
+- Discharge/dismissal note: Following termination with your patient, corresponding with your final session, your discharge note will include a summary of the treatment provided, the level of progress achieved through the treatment plan, the reason for termination, and your recovery plan recommendations.

 Common Terminology and Interventions to Reference

 When documenting progress notes, it can be helpful to refer to common terminology and different interventions you can use to keep your notes professional and objective.

 Some examples of common terminology used in progress notes to describe a patient's appearance and health include:

 - Affect, Mood, or Disposition: Depressed, dejected, lighthearted, disheartened, carefree, listless

 - Attitude: Disagreeable, apathetic, inert, quarrelsome, absence of effect

 You may also include descriptions of a patient's cognition, orientation, or work habits from their direct quotes or your observations.

 Here's a list of frequently used interventions you can reference to help you and other practitioners understand different treatments a patient might be undergoing with other specialists: